David John Wheal: Australian Natives' Association

 He served earnestly in most roles in the branch.
-At the 1885-6 Annual Conference he was elected to the Board of Directors.
+At the 1885-6 Annual Conference he was elected to the board of directors.
 This was a time when there was much discussion within the ANA about the extent of policy discussion and attempts to limit both the extent of political discussion and members use of the association to further their own political aims.
 Success in saving the park Russel Square in Ballarat from being used as a foundry.
-He was elected Vice President in 1887.
+He was elected vice president in 1887.
 He stood for Chief President in 1889 but was defeated by James Liddell Purves who served for two terms.
 He was elected unopposed in 1890 becoming the 10th Chief President of the organisation.

 Debates where a popular part of community life at both the ANA and the Lydiard Street Mutual Improvement Association.(Wesleyan) and Wheal was a frequent and competent participant.

 His vision for the association was a generous one.
 "There had been a great deal of religious intolerance in the old land, and they were trying to get rid of the narrow sectarianism of the past, to do away with it wherever it separated man from man, and offended humanity.
 They did not want that sort of thing to exist in Australia, and as a society, he believed they were sowing the seeds of political and social freedom."

 Wheal was an active participant and speaker at events organised by the ANA.
-He was an energetic speaker at the public meeting the ANA held iand in debates.
+He was an energetic speaker at the public meeting the ANA held and in debates.

 ANA local debates and annual conference resolutions were instrumental in significantly influencing the development of Australian society and political form while remaining non-political and non-sectarian.
 Wheal was an early and important part of this process.

-During Wheal's time on the Board and as Vice and Chief President, many branches moved motions and promoted the idea of nativism.
+During Wheal's time on the board and as vice and chief president, many branches moved motions and promoted the idea of nativism.
 From 1886 the designation corroboree began to appear in Branch Records for gatherings or meetings, the recognition of Adam Lindsay Gordon was promoted as our Australian Poet, and the promotion of Australian history was promoted in Victorian school books.

-The ANA Intercolonial Federation Conference was held in Melbourne on 22 January 1890, with Wheal one of the Victorian delegates and as Vice President.
+The ANA Intercolonial Federation Conference was held in Melbourne on 22 January 1890, with Wheal one of the Victorian delegates and as vice president.
 This Conference brought together ANA representatives from each state and building on Henry Parkes 1899 Tenterfield Oration initiated progress towards an Australian Federation.
 Many of the motions passed at this conference were adopted by the Colonies Premier's Conference of 1991.